JSchmie/ScrAIbe/README.md

 ## Roadmap

-The following milestones are planned for the further development of ScrAIbe:
+The following milestones are planned for further releases of ScrAIbe:

 - Model quantization
 Quantization to empower memory and computational efficiency.